duckduckgo/zeroclickinfo-longtail/README.md

 If you would like to contribute to DuckDuckHack, please start by reading the [DuckDuckHack Documentation](#).

-# Longtail Instan Answer Example
+# Longtail Instant Answer Example

 ![lyrics example](https://s3.amazonaws.com/ddg-assets/docs/longtail_example.png)